JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ## VCS Root and Checkout Rule Settings

 VCS root settings - tried creating the new "branch.default" parameter that equals "refs/heads/master" and referencing this parameter in the "Default branch".
 Fires the "Test connection failed in Parameters Test / Gradle
-Cannot find revision of the default branch '%branch.default%'" error.
+Cannot find revision of the default branch '%\branch.default%'" error.

 Example: Custom Path to git in VCS Root settings